Nanopublication/nanopub-website/src/pages/contact.md

 # Mailing List

-You can join the nanopub conversation by subscribing to the nanopub users mailing list here: https://groups.google.com/g/nanopub-users/
+Join the conversation on nanopublications by subscribing to the [nanopub users mailing list](https://groups.google.com/g/nanopub-users/).

-To ask a question or start a discussion about nanopublications please post to the mailing list: [nanopub-users@googlegroups.com](mailto:nanopub-users@googlegroups.com)

 # Mastodon